spgyip/olayc/README.md

 - Environment variables
 - Yaml/Json Files, left prior

+> In fact, the source has more priority is placed on upper layer.

 # Tests

 Make sure run tests with `make test` if you fork this repo and try to add some features.